 Studies have shown that repeated field experiences have a measurable impact on student performance.
 That’s why we’ve made it our goal for every student on the Eastern Shore to have multiple opportunities during elementary, middle and high school to visit the reserve, especially those who may not even realize how many incredible things they can find right in their own backyard.

 Active since 2018, the curriculum-based trips have been designed for 5th, 7th and 10th grade students.
-Students have an opportunity for hands-on science learning in different Eastern Shore ecosystems.
-The 10th grade field trips will include a boat trip to VCR’s Parramore Island, where students will practice scientific data collection and analysis and learn about barrier island dynamics.
+Students have an opportunity for hands-on learning in different Eastern Shore ecosystems.
+5th graders visit the historic 1250-acre Brownsville Preserve, while 7th graders examine the seaside tidal creeks via kayak.
+The 10th grade field trips include a boat trip across the coastal bays to VVCR’s Parramore Island, where students practice scientific data collection and analysis and learn about barrier island dynamics.

-5th graders will visit the historic, seaside Brownsville Preserve, while 7th graders will examine the seaside tidal creeks via kayak.
-All grade levels will learn about native plant and animal species, and practice using a variety of scientific techniques and equipment in the field.
+All grade levels learn about native plant and animal species and practice data collection using a variety of scientific techniques and equipment in the field.